 I and my team were involved in testing a project from fortune 500 company with flexible timelines.
-We documented test cases with best available template and got it approved from client.
-Once the build started releasing to QA team, for most of the day, our duty was, mechanically follow 100 test cases per day, update document with pass/fail result and send it to client at the end of the day.
-Most of the team members started complaining about monotonous work but company was generating revenue.
+We documented test cases with a best available template and got it approved by the client.
+Once the build started releasing to QA team, for most of the day, our duty was, mechanically follow 100 test cases per day, update document with pass/fail result and send it to the client at the end of the day.
+Most of the team members started complaining about monotonous work but the company was generating revenue.

-Most of the time, when we document test cases and that too once approved by client, that human mentality thinks that we have done our job and our mind automatically stops considering any effort to think about other ways to test the product.
+Most of the time, when we document test cases and that too once approved by the client, that human mind thinks that we have done our job and our mind automatically stops considering any effort to think about other ways to test the product.

 One more experience:

-To favour my experience, I would like to present an example.
+To favor my experience, I would like to present an example.

 Take a sample application, say login page with username, password, login, and cancel buttons.
 If asked to write test cases for the same, we will end up writing more than 50 test cases by combining different options and details.